The Mysterious Professor At The Center Of The Russia-Trump Probe Has Disappeared. Even His Girlfriend Can't Find Him.

 But he also had a secretive side.
 According to Anna, he asked her to delete photos from Facebook where she could be seen drinking, after she uploaded one holding a cocktail.
 “He said, ‘because I am important man.’”
 He also demanded she unfriend anyone she hadn’t met in person.

-Over the course of what Anna describes as an off-and-on relationship spanning three years, the couple saw one another in Rome, Moscow, and Kiev.
+Over the course of what Anna describes as an on-and-off relationship spanning three years, the couple saw each other in Rome, Moscow, and Kiev.
 But unlike in Rome and Moscow, where Mifsud frequently received visitors, Mifsud didn’t use his trips to Ukraine to network.
 “He didn’t meet people in Kiev.
 ‘Russia-Ukraine relationship not good, and I do a lot of work in Moscow,’” Anna recalled Mifsud saying.

 Anna said she and Mifsud last met in person in Kiev in early April 2017.
-The academic told her then that he had recently been questioned by the FBI in the US, she said.
+He told her then that he had recently been questioned by the FBI in the US, she said.

 “He told me he was in his hotel room when he was called downstairs by reception.
 It was the FBI.
 He said they wanted to talk about connections he set up between people in Britain and Russia.”